Damodar Pande: Second Invasion

-As Tibet had refused to pay the tribute to Nepal, Bahadur Shah sent a troop under Abhiman Singh Basnet to Kerung and another troop under the command of Damodar Pande to Kuti in 1791.
+As Tibet had refused to pay the tribute to Nepal, Bahadur Shah sent an army under Abhiman Singh Basnet to Kerung and another army under the command of Damodar Pande to Kuti in 1791.
 Damodar Pande attacked Digarcha and captured the property of the monastery there.
 He also arrested the minister of Lhasa, Dhoren Kazi (Tib.
 Rdo ring Bstan 'dzin dpal 'byor, b.1760) and returned to Nepal.
 As soon as this news was heard by the Qianlong Emperor, he sent a strong troop of 70,000 soldiers under the leadership of Fuk'anggan to defend Tibet.
 Thus in 1792 the Nepal - Tibet war turned into a war between Nepal and the Qing empire.

 The Qing Empire asked Nepal to return the property to Tibet which was looted at Digarcha.
 They also demanded them to give back Shamarpa Lama who had taken asylum in Nepal.
 But Nepal turned a deaf ear to these demands.
 The Qing imperial army responded to Nepal with military intervention.
 The Qing forces marched along the banks of the Trishuli River until they reached Nuwakot.
 The Nepalese troops attempted to defend against the Qing attack, but were already faced with overwhelming odds.
 Heavy damage was inflicted on both sides and the Chinese army pushed the Gurkhas back to the inner hills close to the Nepali capital.
 However, a comprehensive defeat of the Gorkhali army could not be achieved.